Need to know

 At the hotel

-Spa with hammam and bure treatment huts; a fully-equipped gym, complete with personal training and a variety of fitness, yoga and Pilates classes; tennis courts; a supervised kids club; and free WiFi throughout.
+Spa with hammam and bure treatment huts; a fully-equipped gym, complete with personal training and a variety of fitness, yoga and Pilates classes; free butler and laundry services; tennis courts; a supervised kids club; and free WiFi throughout.
 In rooms: flatscreen TV, games console, minibar, Bluetooth speaker, a well-equipped kitchenette including a Nespresso coffee machine and tea-making facilities, and custom Pure Fiji bath products.
 Each villa also has its own private infinity pool.

 Our favourite rooms